Discover chile & Its people: from the cordillera to unbeaten patagonia

 PADDLE 4 CHANGE:

 Our Chile trip collaborates with key partners in the country.
-During our mountain horse back journey, we call on the local horse herders to guide us, the arrieros, not only because they are the best and most knowledgeable mountain people, but also because by working with them, we help sustain their way of life.
+During our mountain horse back journey in the Andes, we call on the local horse herders to guide us, the arrieros, not only because they are the best and most knowledgeable mountain people, but also because by working with them, we help sustain their way of life.
 Their customs and traditions are disappearing, so it is important to create work to attract younger people to take up this line of work.
+In the Araucania, we are linking with a Mapuche (First Nation) association with a view of them providing more services in future so we can contribute to the economic development of the association.

 In Patagonia, we collaborate with small business and local people to ensure our visit brings benefits to all involved.
 By working at this level and generating repeat business, we ensure that we will have a warm welcome and we will get to experience things that are not so easily accessible to people viewed as tourists.